Click on a link to be taken to the entry below.

 Educational records include records maintained by the institution but exclude records maintained by individuals and available only to those individuals or designated substitutes (that is, “personal files”).
 Educational records are located and maintained by administrators in one or more of the following offices: Admissions; Alumni Relations; Athletics, Recreation, and Intramural Sports; Bursar; Center for Academic Support and Advancement; Continuing Studies; Financial Aid; Honors Program; Registrar; Student Success and Transitions, and University Police, as well as the student affairs administration and academic units.

 The registrar’s office is the only university office authorized to issue official transcripts and certify students’ enrollment status.
 Requests for official transcripts can be made directly through Purdue University using the online self service.
-Transcript request service is available through Purdue University Fort Wayne as well.
+Transcript request service is also available through Purdue University Fort Wayne.
 Refer to the Purdue University Fort Wayne registrar webpage for specific details on requesting a transcript.

 Public information consists of name, class standing, college/school, major field of study, dates of attendance, degrees and awards, recognized student activities, sports, athletics information, and current enrollment status; address and telephone number are also public information unless the students has filed a registrar’s form to keep these private.
 Records of arrests and/or convictions are public records and thus not subject to university policy.